 So far as we have been able to determine, the casting of the concrete Diplodocus of Vernal was probably the last time the Carnegie Museum’s original molds were used to create a complete new cast.
 However, that was not Untermann’s intention.
 As early as June 1956, well before the completion of the Vernal cast, he was in negotiation with Theodore Downs, Curator of Vertebrate Paleontology at the Los Angeles County Museum, to have the molds shipped there when the Vernal mount had been erected (Untermann 1956).
 Furthermore, tentative plans were already in place for molds to subsequently be used by “some museum in the State of Louisiana” (Ogawa 1957) — most likely either McNeese State College (now McNeese State University) or Louisiana State University (Downs 1957), and Michigan State University had also expressed an interest (Downs 1957).

-Downs’ intention was to to mount the LACM cast indoors, underneath the recently added hanging skeleton of a 70-foot-long blue whale, in the Hall of Evolving Life (Downs 1956).
-By May of 1957, however, this project was foundering due to “lack of room in the [Los Angeles] Museum, lack of time and money for technological supervision, labour and material, and perhaps lack of interest also” (Ogawa 1957).
-More specifically, the Los Angeles museum had recently acquired the California Institute of Technology collection of 55,000 vertebrate follows, and needed the display space for the dozen or so exhibit specimens that were included (Downs 1957).
+Downs’ intention was to mount the LACM cast indoors, underneath the recently added hanging skeleton of a 70-foot-long blue whale, in the Hall of Evolving Life (Downs 1956).
+By May of 1957, however, this project was foundering due to “lack of room in the [Los Angeles] Museum, lack of time and money for technological supervision, labor and material, and perhaps lack of interest also” (Ogawa 1957).
+More specifically, the Los Angeles museum had recently acquired the California Institute of Technology collection of 55,000 vertebrate fossils, and needed the display space for the dozen or so exhibit specimens that were included (Downs 1957).
 With the Los Angeles plan having fallen through, Untermann followed up with McNeese State College, but they failed even to reply to three letters (Untermann 1958) and so were removed from consideration.

-Untermann remained anxious to get rid of the molds, which where taking up far too much of the small museum’s limited space.
+Untermann remained anxious to get rid of the molds, which were taking up far too much of the small museum’s limited space.
 In his 1959 account, he wrote (p368–369):

 Several museums in the United States and from lands as distant as Japan and Italy have expressed a desire to acquire the molds and cast a Diplodocus of their own from either plaster or some of the newer synthetics.
 To date no museum has apparently been able to make satisfactory arrangement for the acquisition of the molds and the casting of a skeleton.
 We still have the molds in Vernal, and any museum, anywhere, is welcome to them just for hauling them off. […] The Diplodocus on the lawn of the Utah Field House is the eleventh replica to be cast from the molds […] Does anyone wish to cast the twelfth?